mccornet/pl-900/05 - ModelDrivenApp.md

 ## Controlling Security & Sharing

-***Power Apps use role-based security for sharing***.
-A security role includes privileges that define a set of actions that can be performed in the app. ***All app users must be assigned at least one security role***; from one or more predefined or custom security roles. ***Roles can be assigned to individual users or to teams***.
+***Power Apps use role-based security for sharing.
+All app users must be assigned at least one security role.
+Roles can be assigned to individual users or to teams***.
 When a user or a team is assigned to a role, that user or all members of that team are granted the set of privileges associated with the role.

 ***To share an app, you must have the Environment Admin or System Admin role.***

 ### Create or set up a security role

 ***Power Apps environments include predefined security roles***.
 These roles reflect common user tasks, and the access levels that are defined follow the security best practice of providing access to the minimum amount of business data that is required to use the app.
 Security roles control a user's access to data through a set of access levels and permissions.
-The combination of access levels and permissions that are included in a specific security role sets limits on the user's view of data and interactions with that data. ***One or more security roles must be assigned to the app***.
-The ***apps that users can use depend on the security roles*** they are assigned to.
+The combination of access levels and permissions that are included in a specific security role sets limits on the user's view of data and interactions with that data.
+One or more security roles must be assigned to the app.
+The apps that users can use depend on the security roles they are assigned to.

-If an ***app is based on a custom table***.
-Because the table is custom, ***privileges must be explicitly specified*** before users can work in it.
-To do this, you can use either of the following approaches:
+*** An appsbased on a custom table requires explicitly specified privileges***

-- ***Expand an existing predefined security role*** so that it includes privileges for rows that are in the custom table.
+- **Expand an existing predefined security role** so that it includes privileges for rows that are in the custom table.
-- ***Create a custom security role*** to manage privileges for users of the app.
+- **Create a custom security role** to manage privileges for users of the app.

 ### Predefined Roles

 ***The following predefined roles are available with a Power Apps environment.
 Unless otherwise noted, all the privileges have global scope.***

-- **Environment Maker**
+- **Environment Maker** - Privileges: None

-  Privileges: None

-  This role ***can create new resources*** that are associated with an environment, including apps, connections, custom application programming interfaces (APIs), gateways, and flows that use Power Automate.
-But these users ***can't access the data*** in an environment.
+  ***This role can create new resources that are associated with an environment***, including apps, connections, custom application programming interfaces (APIs), gateways, and flows that use Power Automate.

+  ***But these users can't access the data*** in an environment.
 To learn more about environments, see [Announcing Power Apps environments](https://powerapps.microsoft.com/blog/powerapps-environments/).

-- **System Administrator**

-  Create, Read, Write, Delete, Customize
+- **System Administrator** - Privileges:  Create, Read, Write, Delete, Customize

-  This role has ***full permission to customize or administer the environment***, including creating, changing, and assigning security roles.
+  ***This role has full permission to customize or administer the environment***, including creating, changing, and assigning security roles.
 User who have this role can view all data in the environment.
 To learn more, see [Privileges required for customization](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/customize/privileges-required-customization)

-- **System Customizer**

-  Create (self), Read (self), Write (self), Delete (self), Customizations
+- **System Customizer** - Privileges: Create (self), Read (self), Write (self), Delete (self), Customizations

-  This role has full permission to customize the environment.
-But users who have this role ***can view rows only for environment tables that they create***.
+  ***This role has full permission to customize the environment.
+But can view rows only for environment tables that they create***.
 To learn more, see [Privileges required for customization](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/customize/privileges-required-customization).

-- **Microsoft Dataverse User**

-  Read, Create (self), write (self), delete (self)
+- **Microsoft Dataverse User** - Privileges: Read, Create (self), write (self), delete (self)

-  Users who have this role ***can run an app in the environment and perform common tasks for the rows they own***.
+  ***This role can run an app in the environment and perform common tasks for the rows they own.***

-- **Delegate**

-  Act on behalf of another user
+- **Delegate** - Privileges: Act on behalf of another user

-  This role lets code run as or impersonate another user.
-This role is ***typically used with another security role to provide access to rows***.
-To learn more, see [Impersonate another user](https://docs.microsoft.com/en-us/powerapps/developer/data-platform/impersonate-another-user).
+  ***This role lets code run as or impersonate another user; typically used with another security role to provide access to rows.*** To learn more, see [Impersonate another user](https://docs.microsoft.com/en-us/powerapps/developer/data-platform/impersonate-another-user).

 ### Share the link to your app